ymolists/website/src/routes/blog/two-ceos-are-better-than-one.md

 ## Typical Preconceptions about Two CEOs

 If you search the web for opinions on running a company with two CEOs, you'll find a few articles.
-[Christoph Jantz has recently written down his take](https://medium.com/point-nine-news/can-a-startup-have-two-ceos-22eadd040d5e) where he lists three reasons why a single CEO is better.
+[Christoph Janz has recently written down his take](https://medium.com/point-nine-news/can-a-startup-have-two-ceos-22eadd040d5e) where he lists three reasons why a single CEO is better.
 Sorry, Christoph, your article was just the most recent one 🙃

 - **Faster Decision Making**.
 "If you need two people to make a decision, …" That would be very inefficient indeed.
 But you don't need two people.
 With two CEOs, you need trust so either one can make many of the calls themselves without mutual approval.
 This works great as long as you align in vision and direction.
 If there is not complete trust between CEOs, this will not work.
 Actually, [the same is true for every high-performing team](https://www.amazon.com/Five-Dysfunctions-Team-Leadership-Fable/dp/0787960756).